 The debt management service can negotiate for a lower monthly payment with creditors.
 It can also make provisions for settlements far lesser than the full debt owed.
 However, this will lower the debt which will, in turn, reflect on your credit score as debt which cannot be repaid.

-Tips for college students
+Tips for college students to manage debt

 Collect all the information